A Step-By-Step Guide On How To Move Schools Easily

 3. Prepare your child

-Openly talk to your child about the move well in advance.
-As soon as we knew our move was going ahead, we starting talking to our daughter about it.
+Talk openly to your daughter about the move well in advance.
 The most important part of this communication is to be enthusiastic and keep it positive at all times.

-You can mention what opportunites lie ahead, like-
+You can mention all the new opportunites that lie ahead, like-

 • Making lots of new friends